Poverty threshold: United States

-In the United States, the poverty thresholds are updated every year by Census Bureau.
-The threshold in the United States is updated and used for statistical purposes.
-In 2020, in the United States, the poverty threshold for a single person under 65 was an annual income of US$12,760, or about $35 per day.
-The threshold for a family group of four, including two children, was US$26,200, about $72 per day.
+In 2020, in the United States, the poverty threshold for a single person under 65 was an annual income of $12,760, or about $35 per day.
+The threshold for a family group of four, including two children, was $26,200, about $72 per day.
 According to the US Census Bureau's American Community Survey 2018 One-year Estimates, 13.1% of Americans lived below the poverty line.

+Other estimates place the percentage of people living in poverty as low as only 1.1% in 2017.

 Women and children

 Women and children find themselves impacted by poverty more often when a part of single mother families.
 The poverty rate of women has increasingly exceeded that of men's.
 While the overall poverty rate is 12.3%, women poverty rate is 13.8% which is above the average and men are below the overall rate at 11.1%.
 Women and children (as single mother families) find themselves as a part of low class communities because they are 21.6% more likely to fall into poverty.
 However, extreme poverty, such as homelessness, disproportionately affects males to a high degree.